FDA approved for more than 25 years

 Potential side effects of finasteride include:

 • Higher testosterone levels.
-Since finasteride stops the conversion of testosterone to DHT, it may contribute to slightly higher testosterone levels.
+Because finasteride stops the conversion of testosterone to DHT, it may contribute to slightly higher testosterone levels, not lower ones.
 In a 2003 study, researchers found that long-term use of finasteride was associated with a modest increase in testosterone.

 • Lower sex drive.
 Most of the time, finasteride has no positive or negative effect on sex drive.
 But for a small number of men, it might result in a reduced interest in sex.

 • Weak erections.
 This is another rare side effect that affects only a small number of finasteride users.
-Some men report getting less “morning wood” while using finasteride, possibly due to lower levels of DHT.
+Some men report getting “morning wood” less often while using finasteride, possibly due to lower levels of DHT.

 These side effects might seem off-putting.
-But the reality is, the vast majority of men who use finasteride DHT blockers don’t get serious side effects.
+But the reality is that the vast majority of men who use finasteride DHT blockers don’t get serious side effects.

 To put things in perspective, a 2012 study of Japanese men found that out of the 3,177 who used finasteride, only 23 had adverse reactions.
 Even at five times the regular dosage for preventing hair loss, finasteride side effects are rarely reported.